-At 7:00 p.m. the night before, his breathing suddenly became much worse.
+At 7:00 p.m. the night before the appointment, his breathing suddenly became much worse.
 A vet friend was able to deliver a medication that helped, but the hours passed slowly.
 The nightmare cycle of labored breathing, injection—and some easing—took its toll on both of us.

-Despite his struggle he declined an emergency trip to a clinic so that he could be let out of his failing body sooner, but at 4:00 a.m. he had a bout so severe that I overrode his objections and called my neighbor for a ride—but Saqqara rallied once more and we cancelled the trip.
+Despite his struggle, he declined an emergency trip to a clinic so that he could be let out of his failing body sooner, but at 4:00 a.m. he had a bout so severe that I overrode his objections and called my neighbor for a ride—but Saqqara rallied once more and we canceled the trip.

 We had opted for gradually easing him out of his body—the first injection would put him to sleep, and the second injection would release him.
 As I held space, he received the first injection.
 I felt a mixture of joy that he would no longer suffer, and sorrow in letting him go.
 As the drug took effect Saqqara seemed more comfortable, but he did not go to sleep.

 After waiting, a second injection of the same drug was given; Saqqara got up and moved around a bit, and resettled himself.
 Again, we waited for the injection to take effect—and waited, and waited.
 Finally, Saqqara drifted off.
 At this point, the vet felt that Saqqara was finally in a deep sleep, but reading his energy I was not so sure.

 The final injection was given, and against all odds, and to the vet’s amazement, Saqqara STOOD UP and took two steps forward.
 As he collapsed, I caught him in my arms and eased him down.
 Gradually, finally, mercifully, his breathing slowed and stopped.